openmindculture/wp_block_theme_child/README.md

 - `git fetch upstream`
 - `git merge upstream/main --allow-unrelated-histories`

+When a merge causes a conflict, you can

+- `git checkout --ours path/to/file` to keep the local file and discard the incoming remote, or
+- `git checkout --theirs path/to/file` to accept the incoming to overwrite an existing local file,
+- or edit (text files) manually,

+then:

+- `git add .`
+- `git merge --continue`

+and avoid unnecessarily editing existing files in the upstream template repository!

 ### WP child theme with custom title

 You can change the display name and screenshot to make the theme appear as an individual customer theme, while the technical name (textdomain) stays twentytwentyfive-child making it a child theme of the official WordPress theme Twenty Twenty-Five.